 But as technology has improved, so has the availability of products.
 Based on current information on polymer technology as well as information from the U.S. Food and Drug Administration (FDA), lens polymers were divided into the filcon (hydrophilic) and the focon (hydrophobic) series, depending on their water content, which we will go over in the Silicone and Hydrogel section of this article.

-Soft Contact Lenses
+What Are Soft Contact Lenses Made Of?

 Soft lenses also can be worn on a daily, biweekly, monthly or continuous basis thanks to the oxygen permeable material.
 Some of the different products available on the market for soft lenses are Acuvue and Acuvue 2 made by Johnson and Johnson, SofLens 38, , PureVision Multifocal , all made by Bausch and Lomb.

-RGP Contact Lenses
+What Are RGP Contact Lenses Made Of?

 They are less then a centimeter across, and cover the entire pupil (black part of your eye) and the edges rest on the iris (the colored part of your eye).
 Doctors believe that even though they are tougher to get used to, they provide a more healthy option for your eye, as well as being more durable than soft contact lenses, lasting up to one year.

-Silicone & Hydrogel Contact Lenses
+What Are Silicone & Hydrogel Contact Lenses Made Of?

 Many people who hear silicone hydrogel lenses think that they’ve always gone together, when if fact that wasn’t the case until recently.
 Chemists came across this new material after they accidentally mixed a hydrophobic silicone with a hydrophilic PHEMA.

 Conventional hydrogel lenses are classified according to the water content.
 Low hydrogels range between 12-30% water; moderate hydrogels range from 40-70% water; high hydrogels range from 90-99.5% water and superabsorbant hydrogels have more than 99.5% water content.

 Some of the different silicone hydrogel products on the market are Avaira lenses made by AQUAFORM technology, PureVision by Bausch and Lomb, and Focus Night and Day by Ciba Vision.

-Intraocular Contact Lenses
+What Are Intraocular Contact Lenses Made Of?